 LAU provides residence halls for its students on both campuses:

-- In Beirut, two separate residence halls, Santona and Berkeley Hotel are available and located within a seven-minute walk from the campus.
+- In Beirut, one residence hall, Santona is available and located within a seven-minute walk from the campus.

 - In Byblos, there are two non-coed residence halls: Dorm B is conveniently located just across the street from the campus main gate and offers four types of accommodation and Dorm C is off campus just a few minutes’ walk.
 It offers apartment-style living.